suriya46/Token-Generator/README.md

-# Token-Generator
+# token-generator
-This project provides an android application in which the user can view the status of his/her turn in any public/private sectors.
+A android application in which the user can view his/her status of their own turn in any public/private sectors using Android Stdio